-Now, on to these tasty scones.
-I’ll be honest, I love a good scone.
+I’ll be honest, I love good scones.
 I love breakfast.
-I’m definitely a morning person, any body that knows me knows that!
+I’m definitely a morning person, anybody that knows me knows that!
 I do my best work in the mornings… after breakfast!

 These scones are buttery and flaky on the outside.
 They’re soft and fluffy on the inside.
 The apricot adds a chewy texture and the pecans add a wonderful crunch.
-If you want to kick the flavor sensation up even more, spread them with Apricot Honey Butter while they’re hot and let this decadent butter melt throughout your scone.
+If you want to kick the flavor sensation up, even more, spread them with Apricot Honey

 Basically, if you’re familiar with making biscuits or pie crust, the process for making scones is the same.
 First, you’ll cut, or mix, the fat into the flour.
 It’s easiest to cut in with a fork or pastry blender; mix until you have pea-sized coarse crumbs.